psmass/DDS-Data-model-Example/CmdRspExample/README.md

 Data Model for Command/Response Command/Status Patterns

-Command Patterns can be different depending upon requestor/requestee topology, as well as other criteria in dermining the best application which fits the problem space.
+Command Patterns can be different depending upon requestor/requestee topology, as well as other criteria in dermining the best pattern which fits the problem space.

 The data model example in this directory will show a one-to-one Command/Status Request with a directed response (see examples below)